The world is evolving rapidly towards mobile and digital formats for many everyday tasks.

 - In February 2018, Finland's Transport and Safety Agency revealed that after a succesful test it will roll out a free digital driver's license by the end of summer.
 The DDL app is not a repalcement of the existing document but a supplement for now.

-- webster By Merriam Definition Of Pyramid At the end of February 2018, Kosovo announced that it will be the first country in the world to roll out a mobile driver's license countrywide.
+- Email The Video On Weather Store Aol News App At the end of February 2018, Kosovo announced that it will be the first country in the world to roll out a mobile driver's license countrywide.

 Other countries are investigating this option.